mariushobbhahn/mariushobbhahn.github.io/_posts/2021-05-10-chronic_pain_cause_area.md

 24. Souza et al.; <a href='https://pubmed.ncbi.nlm.nih.gov/29081680/'>Prevalence of Chronic Pain, Treatments, Perception, and Interference on Life Activities: Brazilian Population-Based Survey</a>; 2017
 25. Bhattarai et al.; <a href='https://pubmed.ncbi.nlm.nih.gov/17593670/'>Chronic pain and cost: an epidemiological study in the communities of Sunsari district of Nepal</a>; 2008
 26. Lu and Havier; <a href='https://www.semanticscholar.org/paper/Prevalence-and-Treatment-of-Chronic-Pain-in-the-Lu-Javier/035ccebb1a9b9c771d9f3b099359b687c565814d'>Prevalence and Treatment of Chronic Pain in the Philippines</a>; 2012
+27. Stefan Hensler et al.; <a href='https://pubmed.ncbi.nlm.nih.gov/20021600/'>Chronic pain in German general practice</a>, 2009
+28. Wing S. Wong, Richard Fielding; <a href='https://pubmed.ncbi.nlm.nih.gov/20875775/'>Prevalence and characteristics of chronic pain in the general population of Hong Kong</a>; 2010
+29. Catherine B Johannes et al.; <a href='https://pubmed.ncbi.nlm.nih.gov/20797916/'>The prevalence of chronic pain in United States adults: results of an Internet-based survey</a>; 2010

 #### ***One last note***